 Legal recourse of the syndicate (common portions)

 In the event of a construction defect affecting the common portions of the immovable, it is the responsibility of the syndicate to put on notice and hold liable the authors of these defects.
 The law has clearly granted it the power, the quality and the legal interest to institute any necessary legal action, regarding defects and deficiencies affecting the common portions of the immovable.
-Section 1081 of the Civil Code of Québec deals with the terms and conditions of an action based on a latent defect, a faulty design or construction defect, as well as a soil defect.
+Section 1081 of the Civil Code of Québec deals with the terms and conditions of an action based on a latent defect, a faulty design or construction defect, as well as a defect in the ground.

 This legal action can be brought against: